Apart from being the next fashion icon, Anastasia is also a freelance writer and expert on moving (and packing clothes).

 Be Cautious with Valuable Items

 Some of the most expensive items should be placed in boxes that are not clearly labeled.
 This will reduce the chance of theft.
-If you are planning on using a storage unit, place these boxes in the back of the unit.
+If using a storage unit is on your relocating to another state checklist, place these boxes in the back of the unit.
 Consider getting moving insurance for them and creating a photo inventory once you donate unwanted items.
 Also, be careful when loading heavier objects.
 Make sure you don’t place them on the top of smaller and expensive devices since they can be crushed by the weight.

 An Additional Safety Step Related to the Temperature in Storage